SiddhantJaiswal14/Weather-Application/README.md

 # Weather-Application
-## A weather application build in Nodejs and ExpressJs to see current weather of the location entered by user.
+## A weather application built in Nodejs and ExpressJs to see current weather of the location entered by user.
 ### Shows City, Country, Weather Information, Current temperature, maximum and minimum temperature recorded.